Music of Romania: Northern Dobrogea

 Dobrujan music is characterized by Balkan and Turkish rhythm and melodicism.
 Dobrogea's population is ethnically mixed and the music here has a heavier Turkish, Bulgarian, Tatar and Ukrainian import than in the rest of the country.

 Maramureș and Oaș

 The typical folk ensemble from Maramureș is zongora and violin, often with drums.
 Maramureș is a remote province (like Bucovina) and its traditions include some of the most ancient Romanian instruments and peasant music.
-Its music shares many features with Bucovina.
-Traditional flutes include the țilincă and Fluierul Gemanat (similar to the Bulgarian Dvoyanka).
+Its music shares many features with that of Bucovina.
+Traditional flutes include the țilincă and fluierul gemanat (similar to the Bulgarian dvoyanka).
 Taragot, saxophones and accordions have more recently been introduced.
 Traditional singing in this region includes doina.

 In Oaș, a violin adapted to be shriller is used, accompanied by the zongora.
 The singing in this region is also unique, shrill with archaic melodic elements.